 Money Pantry is a personal finance blog that pays between $30 and $150 for 700 – 2,000-word articles, even if you have no freelance writing experience.

 They are looking for a friendly writing style focused on helping the reader.

 They expect you to send unique articles with practical, useful tips and personal stories, and the pay is based on both the quality and length of your article.

 You’ll receive payment once your post goes live.

-There are three ways to get work on Textbroker.
+You can work on Textbroker in three ways.
 You can accept an open offer (first come, first served), join a team of other writers for work, or have clients send work to you directly.

 Your writer rating affects the quality of assignments you can choose.
 However, you can work our way up to a higher rating, something you will want to do since higher-quality assignments such as technical writing jobs earn you more money.

 Pay rates range from $0.7- $5 per word.

 iWriter is one of the best sites for beginners to find online writing jobs.
 Take and pass a small test upon signing in, then pick articles and start writing.